Anne Cherubim is an abstract

-is an abstract contemporary landscape painter.
+contemporary landscape painter.
 She works predominantly in acrylic.
-Her art is rooted in real life images and
+Her art is rooted in real life images and textures, with

-textures, with a modern abstraction, often in a limited colour palette.
-Anne’s other body of work is The Recycled Art
+a modern abstraction, often in a limited colour palette.
+An underlying thread in much of her work is the environment, &